rwxayheee/rwxayhee.github.io/_posts/2023-12-17-ADCP-Suite-and-AGFRGUI-in-Ubuntu-VM-on-Apple-Silicon.md

 python -m pip install --no-cache-dir --upgrade autodocktools  molkit  pybabel --index-url https://ccsb.scripps.edu/mamba/pip/py37/legacy/ | grep -v "Requirement already satisfied"
 ```

-At this point, it should be possible to launch `adfr`, `agfr` and `agfrgui` normally.
-However, the residue repair functions in `agfrgui` depend on a working `reduce` executable at ``, which is i386.
-Without enabling the additional support for i386 which may not be so worthy, we will make a more recent build from source.
+At this point, it should be possible to launch *adfr*, *agfr* and *agfrgui* normally.
+However, the residue repair functions in *agfrgui* expect a working *reduce* executable at `~/micromamba/envs/adcpsuite/bin/`, which is i386 an not currently supported by our VM.
+Without enabling the additional support for i386 which may be not so worthy, we will make a more recent build from source.

 ### Make program reduce from source

-Install `g++`, the default compiler to build program `reduce` -
+Install **g++**, the default compiler to build program *reduce* -

 ```shell
 sudo apt-get install -y g++
 ```

-Then, obtain the source codes from the repository for program reduce -
+Then, obtain the source codes from the official repository of *reduce* -

 ```shell
 git clone https://github.com/rlabduke/reduce
 ```

-You may simply navigate to the folder `reduce`, and run the following commands to make it with the template `Makefile`.
+Next, simply navigate to the folder `reduce`, and run `make` commands with the template `Makefile`.
 By default, the executable will be placed under `/usr/local/bin/` but these are all customizable with `cmake`.

 ```shell
 cd reduce